 Aerodynamic levitators or conical nozzle levitators (CNLs, Figure 1b) feature a special nozzle optimized to float spherical samples of solid materials of moderate density on a gas of choice.
-A CO_2 laser heats the floating sample from the top, heating samples up to ~3,000°C hundreds of degrees per second.
+A CO_2 laser heats the floating sample from the top, heating samples up to ~3,000°C at ramp rates of hundreds of degrees per second.
 Unless a secondary laser is added beneath the nozzle for bidirectional heating, levitation gas causes thermal gradients up to 1,000°C. CNLs are simple, offering rapid user training and deployment.

-Figure 1. (a) Electromagnetic (reprinted with permission [2]), (b) aerodynamic (Credit: G. Martin), (c) electrostatic (Credit: D. G. Quirinale), (d) acoustic (reprinted with permission [3]), and (e) aero-acoustic levitators.
+Figure 1. (a) Electromagnetic (reprinted with permission [2]), (b) aerodynamic (Credit: Materials Development Inc.), (c) electrostatic (Credit: D. G. Quirinale), (d) acoustic (reprinted with permission [3]), and (e) aero-acoustic levitators.
 (Credit: J. K. R. Weber)